CZ-NIC/yangson/docs/datamodel.rst

          >>> inst.value
          {'example-1:greeting': 'Hi!'}

+   .. method:: load_cbor(file: IO) -> RootNode

+      Create a root instance node by directly loading CBOR data from the given file.
+Calls :meth:`from_raw` internally.

+   .. method:: load_json(file: IO) -> RootNode

+      Create a root instance node by directly loading JSON data from the given file.
+Calls :meth:`from_raw` internally.

+   .. method:: load_xml(file: IO) -> RootNode

+      Create a root instance node by directly loading XML data from the given file.
+Calls :meth:`from_xml` internally.

+   .. method:: load(file: IO) -> RootNode

+      Attempts some simple magic based on first non-whitespace character of the input file to guess whether it is XML, JSON or CBOR.
+      Based on the guessed format, it then loads the file by :meth:`load_cbor`, :meth:`load_json` or :meth:`load_xml`.

    .. method:: get_schema_node(path: SchemaPath) -> Optional[SchemaNode]

       Return the schema node addressed by *path*, or ``None`` if no